Secret scanning

 Push protection alerts are user alerts that reported by push protection.
 Secret scanning as a push protection currently scans repositories for secrets issued by some service providers.

-If access to a resource requires paired credentials, then secret scanning may create an alert only when both parts of the pair are detected in the same file.
+If access to a resource requires paired credentials, then secret scanning might create an alert only when both parts of the pair are detected in the same file.
 The pairing ensures that the most critical leaks aren't hidden behind information about partial leaks.
 Pair matching also helps reduce false positives since both elements of a pair must be used together to access the provider's resource.

 Push protection from the command line